apache/pekko/docs/src/main/paradox/common/io-layer.md

 # I/O Layer Design

-The `org.apache.pekko.io` package has been developed in collaboration between the Pekko and [spray.io](http://spray.io) teams.
-Its design incorporates the experiences with the `spray-io` module along with improvements that were jointly developed for more general consumption as an actor-based service.
+The `org.apache.pekko.io` package design incorporates the experiences with the `spray-io` module along with improvements that were jointly developed for more general consumption as an actor-based service.
+[Spray](http://spray.io/) has been deprecated in favour of Akka HTTP and Apache Pekko HTTP.

 ## Requirements

-In order to form a general and extensible IO layer basis for a wide range of applications, with Pekko remoting and spray HTTP being the initial ones, the following requirements were established as key drivers for the design:
+In order to form a general and extensible IO layer basis for a wide range of applications, with Apache Pekko remoting and Spray HTTP being the initial ones, the following requirements were established as key drivers for the design:

  * scalability to millions of concurrent connections